 Step 2 - Bind Lighttpd to the primary IP

-Now we’re going to make Lighttpd bind only to the primary IP.
+Now we’re going to make Lighttpd bind only to the primary address.
+This will leave port 80 free for our webserver in the other address.
 This step is much more straight-forward.

 /etc/lighttpd/lighttpd.conf.
 This had the inconvenience that whenever Pi Hole updated, the file would be overwritten and all the changes lost.
 So every month or so, we would have to revert the relevant lines.

-However, since Pi Hole 4.2.2 this problem is gone.
-Now, Lighttpd config sources a separate file, allowing us to permanently store our modifications in it.
+However, since Pi Hole 4.2.2 that problem is gone.
+Now, the Lighttpd config done by Pi Hole sources a separate file, allowing us to permanently store our modifications in it.

 This file is